What Is a Virtual Bookkeeper?

 Some of the apps might be different, but if your prospective virtual bookkeeping service can cover these five bases, then there is a good chance you’re covered.

-Ask your prospective virtual bookkeeping service which accounting app they use for their own business.
+It will be a lot harder to work with a virtual bookkeeper if you use QuickBooks and they use Freshbooks or Xero.
+Therefore, make sure you ask them which accounting app they use for their business and why.
 It’s a fair question.
-If they are not using the same tools and platforms for themselves, you should figure out why and use that to determine if you really want to work with them.
+If they are using different software and tools, you should figure out why and use that to determine if you really want to work with them.

 A true cloud-based business, including a virtual bookkeeping service, should be actively using social media.
 They should be participating in forums on LinkedIn and Facebook.
 In addition to this, they should be producing content that establishes themselves as a thought leader.

 This way you don’t have to rely on the claims they make about what they can do for you.
 If they are offering advice that others find useful, then you will be able to see that rather than simply taking their word for it.
 If your prospective virtual bookkeeping service understands the value of adding to the conversation, then it is a good sign that they will be genuinely helpful to your business.

 So, check up on them.
 Are they putting out videos?
 Podcasts?
 Blog posts?
 How are they demonstrating their knowledge and expertise?

 Ask your prospective virtual bookkeeping service if they have experience in your industry, and if so, how many clients they have in your industry.
 You may even ask for a few customer testimonials to be sure that the service is a good fit.

 A virtual bookkeeping service is all about efficiency.
 Are you going back and forth with a prospective bookkeeper trying to nail down a time to talk, or do they use a scheduling app?
 Do they respond quickly?
 If they’re not efficient about this stage of doing business, this may be a sign that they won’t be efficient once you are a client.